bjacobel/bjacobel.com/src/posts/2016-12-04-highlight-bundle-size.md

 });
 ```

-At this point, only the languages you want are imported in your application - but all languages will still be present in the Webpack production bundle*.
+At this point, only the languages you want are imported in your application - but all languages will still be present in the Webpack production bundle.
 The final piece we need to drop them completely is Webpack's [`ContextReplacementPlugin`](https://webpack.github.io/docs/list-of-plugins.html#contextreplacementplugin), which intercepts requests for non-whitelisted modules, disallowing them from the build.
 Using the same list of whitelisted languages as an example, the following Webpack config file's plugins array will only allow those four languages to be required, and will replace requests to all other languages with an empty module.

 ```javascript
 module.exports = {